honeycombio/beeline-nodejs/docs/API.md

 #### Trace context object

 To consume trace headers propagated from other services, incoming headers must be parsed into a honeycomb trace context object.
-This object contains the properties which are the four optional parameters with `startTrace()` above:
+The marshalTraceContext() functions below can be used to parse a trace header into this object.
+You may also write a custom parser hook and pass it to the `httpTraceParserHook` configuration setting.
+A trace context object contains the following properties, which are the four optional parameters with [`startTrace()`](#starttrace) above:

 - `traceId`
 - `parentSpanId`